 Evaluation is the process of collecting and synthesizing information or evidence.
-As the investment in leadership development has increased, so has the need for evaluating that development.
+As investments in leadership development have increased, so has the need for evaluating that development.

 Stakeholders at all levels want to know if what they are doing is having an impact.
 Funders and senior management wonder if their investment produces results.
-Designers of leadership initiatives seek to prove the value of their ideas.
-Program participants want to know if their lives will change for the better.
+Designers of program initiatives seek to prove the value of their efforts.
+Participants want to know if their lives will change for the better.

 Leadership development is a particularly complex process.
-Development efforts can seed changes in individuals, teams, organizations and communities that continue to emerge over time.
-According to Hannum, evaluation is a much more useful tool for leadership development when it is an integrated, ongoing part of leadership development from the beginning.
+Development efforts can seed changes in individuals, teams, organizations, and communities that continue to emerge over time.
+Evaluating the value of leadership development is a much more useful tool when it is an integrated, ongoing part of the program from the beginning.

-Second, evaluation focuses attention.
+2. Evaluation focuses attention.
 Evaluation pinpoints needed leadership competencies and directs attention to critical issues.
 When leadership development efforts use evaluation effectively, there is a clear intention about what to achieve and why.
 If, for example, a team knows that a goal of their leadership development is to improve group decision-making, then the members of the team can change their behaviors accordingly.
 If they know they will be evaluated specifically on those behaviors, the impetus is even greater.

 3. Evaluation supports ongoing learning.
 Evaluation can be used to fine-tune a proposed or existing leadership development intervention.
 It can provide constructive observation to guide a program’s evolution.
 Once a program is established, evaluation continues to contribute by assisting the program managers to optimize their use of resources on behalf of the participants.
 Just as important, evaluation contributes to a learning mindset — a perspective that values asking questions, assuming multiple perspectives, and challenging assumptions.